 The article misleadingly uses measles mortality to support its statement that the measles vaccine is not necessary for preventing measles-related deaths.
 As Dr. David Gorski points out in his article on Science-Based Medicine, a more appropriate comparison would use a graph of measles incidence (since the measles vaccine’s purpose is to prevent a person catching the infection in the first place) – CDC data below shows a clear decline after 1963 when the measles vaccine was introduced (source of graph).

 While the article is correct in saying that a natural measles infection generally provides lifelong immunity to the measles virus, it fails to take into account the well-documented fact that measles infection also leads to immunosuppression.
 This compromises a person’s ability to defend against other pathogens[1,2,3].
 In short, the individual is now protected from measles but more vulnerable to every other forms of infection.

-Griffin et al. write in their review that: “In most individuals, this immune response is successful both in clearing infection from the multiple sites of virus replication and in establishing life-long immunity to re-infection.
+In a review, Griffin writes: “In most individuals, this immune response is successful both in clearing infection from the multiple sites of virus replication and in establishing life-long immunity to re-infection.
 However, infection is also associated with several weeks of immune suppression with the consequence that the primary causes of measles deaths are secondary infections.”

 This article has been reviewed for accuracy by the immunologist Professor Ian Frazer of the Diamantina Institute at the University of Queensland.

-- 1 – Griffin et al. (2010) Measles virus-induced suppression of immune responses.
+- 1 – Griffin D. (2010) Measles virus-induced suppression of immune responses.
 Immunological Reviews.

 - 2 – Mina et al. (2015) Long-term measles-induced immunomodulation increases overall childhood infectious disease mortality.
 Science.